This approach is a very unique one, as it uses a slide track for the major portion of the ascent over 2130'.

 Rock Climbing

-This route requires comfort with slide climbing and exposure, this route might not be for you.
-If you have not had prior experience on slides, this route might not be the best choice.
+This route requires comfort with slide climbing and exposure.
+If you have not had prior experience on slides, this route is not the best choice.
 If you wish to summit Wilmington Peak by other means you can use the Cooper Kiln Pond approach from the south.

 Starting from Bonnieview Road in Wilmington the trail begins on a rather flat course along an old road.
 Once the trail begins to climb it stays fairly steady but not too steep.

 At a height-of-land on a sharp corner you will leave the trail and follow another old woods road for a very short distance to the slide track.
 This slide came down during Hurricane Irene in 2011 and is still very unstable in areas.
 This used to be a very small drainage, no more than a couple feet wide, but now it’s 20 feet wide and littered with loose stones and boulders.
-The footing is very tough along the slide track and at time slippery.
+The footing is very tough along the slide track and at times slippery.
 As you near the top of the slide, there are some very steep sections where care is needed to safely pass.
-Also the higher you get and with every step a new view shows itself.
 The headwall is dangerously steep and should be avoided by all but the highly experienced.
 The headwall can be easily passed to the right.

 Once above the slide, the summit is very close and will require some fine-tuned navigation to locate the wooded summit.
 The forest is relatively open and a flag should be located on the summit tree.
 To make a loop trip out of the day, use the Cooper Kiln Pond approach to make the return.